Structural constraints to compare phenomenal experience: The partial ordered experiential structure

 \begin{example} Given three multilayers $G$, $H$ and $K$ and all the possible ways of interacting using $\odot$ and $\otimes$, we obtained the next possible flow of experiences: {

 } \end{example}

-As stated above, these trajectories suggest that experiences build up.
-Some experiences precede others, the minimal experiences primary over the complex ones.
+As stated above, these trajectories formalise the intuition that experiences build up.
+Some experiences precede others, as primitives or generators of others.

-Example \ref{example3} also allows us to introduce a formal notion for levels of conscious experience.
+Example \ref{example3} also allows us to introduce a formal notion of levels of conscious experience.
 First, layers of experience interacting by $\odot$ or $\otimes$ are interpreted as instances of phenomenal content.
-Then, we can organize all horizontal layers of experience as a disjoint union of \emph{levels} according to the number of $\odot$ appearing in every concatenation.
-These horizontal configurations, in a poset, define levels of conscious experience, in which transformations $f_{j}$ account for sequential transitions, while $f_{ij}$ to experiential "jumps".
+Then, we can organise all horizontal layers of experience as a disjoint union of \emph{levels} according to the number of $\odot$ appearing in every concatenation.
+These horizontal configurations, in a poset, define levels of conscious experience, in which transformations $f_{j}$ account for sequential transitions, while $f_{ij}$ accounts for experiential "jumps".
 These experiential jumps could also be assembled as experiential groups, defining global states of consciousness incorporating several levels of experience, or sub-levels, within them.
 These sub-levels may be associated with experiences that share some common aspects, although in different configurations (e.g. the taste of wine and a melody, or the taste of cheese and the same melody).
 Importantly, every two chains of layers living on the same level (horizontal lines in example \ref{example3}), although not comparable using $\leq$, contain the same number of appearances of $\odot$.
-This means that, according to definition \ref{deforder}, experiences at the same level cannot be compared in terms of more or less complexity (considering the complexity as actual and unified experience).
+This means that, according to definition \ref{deforder}, experiences at the same level cannot be compared in terms of more or less aspects.

-Now, one would also expect a mapping to go back and forth across experiences.
-For that, we can introduce an invert transformation $g_j$.
-From this transformation, we obtain an interesting mathematical property: the inverse mapping is not deterministic, since inverse mappings such as $g_{1}$
+Now, one may also expect a mapping to go back and forth across experiences.
+In this case, we may consider an inverse transformation $g_j$.
+For example, $g_{1}$:

-lose the well-definedness condition for the non-commutativity of $\otimes$, giving two possible results:
+Yet, this transformation loses the well-definedness condition for the non-commutativity of $\otimes$, giving two possible results: